December 30, 2025 (5mo ago) — last updated March 24, 2026 (2mo ago)

 ← Back to blog

-Summary: Stop procrastinating: tackle your single most important task first to build momentum, reduce busywork, and reclaim productive time.
+Summary: Stop procrastinating: tackle your highest-impact task first each morning to build momentum, reduce busywork, and reclaim productive time.

 Introduction

-Stop procrastinating and start achieving.
-Eating the frog first means doing your most important, often hardest, task first thing in the morning so you use your peak focus and willpower to get real progress done early.
-When you clear that single big item, the rest of the day feels easier and you carry forward momentum.
+Stop procrastinating and start getting real work done.
+“Eat the frog first” means doing your single most important—and often hardest—task first thing in the morning when your focus and willpower are strongest.
+Finish that one big item and the rest of the day becomes easier, more productive, and less stressful.

 So, what does it actually mean to “eat the frog first”?